 Fourth (and this is a great one), compare yourself with others.
-Another surefire time-waster for 2015.
+Another surefire time-waster for this year.
 Not only will you ricochet between the extremes of arrogance and discouragement, you will spend another year not knowing who you are.

 If external beauty happens to be your thing, comparing yourself to the latest Hollywood hunks ought to help you men . . . and those gorgeous models plastered on the covers of checkout-counter magazines will do nicely for you ladies.
 The next twelve months will be a humdinger so long as you keep your gaze on the horizontal.
 A quick tip: have the Zoloft ready.